ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 In addition, communication between the client and server happens through the on-chain component.
 This is also implemented using tables.

 - `PendingGame`: Unserviced requests to start a new game.
 - `PendingDig`: Unserviced requests to dig in a specific place in a specific game.
-This is an [offchain table](https://mud.dev/store/tables#types-of-tables), meaning that it does not get written to EVM storage, it's only readable offline using events.
+This is an [offchain table](https://mud.dev/store/tables#types-of-tables), meaning that it does not get written to EVM storage, it's only readable off-chain using events.

 ### Execution and data flows {#execution-data-flows}